rhinestonewtf/modulekit/README.md

 ## Usage

-To learn more about using ModuleKit, visit the [tools section](https://docs.rhinestone.wtf/modulekit/tools) of the docs.
-To get a better understanding of Modules generally, visit the [modules section](https://docs.rhinestone.wtf/modulekit/modules) and for hands-on tutorials on the entire lifecycle of modules, visit the [tutorials section](https://docs.rhinestone.wtf/tutorials).
+To learn more about using ModuleKit, visit the [modulekit section](https://docs.rhinestone.wtf/modulekit) of the docs.
+To get a better understanding of Modules generally, visit the [modules section](https://docs.rhinestone.wtf/overview/modules) and for hands-on tutorials on the entire lifecycle of modules, visit the [tutorials section](https://docs.rhinestone.wtf/modulekit/build-multi-owner-validator).

 ## Features